jonescompneurolab/hnn-core/paper.md

 - The ability to choose from multiple template models based on previous publications (e.g., `jones_2009_model()`{.python} [@jones2009quantitative], `law_2021_model()`{.python} [@law2022thalamocortical], and `calcium_model()`{.python} [@kohl2022neural])
 - Built-in ERP optimization functionality designed for faster convergence
 - The choice of two parallel backends for either parallelizing across cells to speed up individual simulations (MPI), or across trials to speed up batches of simulations (Joblib)

+HNN-core code has also enabled the creation of a new and improved web-based GUI based on ipywidgets [@ipywidgets2015] and voila [@voila2019] that can be run remotely with port forwarding.

 All of the code associated with HNN-core has been extensively documented at multiple levels,  including an API describing basic functions/parameters and examples of  use for hypothesis generation and/or testing.
 Specifically, we distribute tutorials that mimic the original GUI tutorial workflows for simulating ERPs and low frequency rhythms using HNN-core functions, with commentary on the known biophysical mechanisms of these signals.
 We also provide short and targeted “How to” examples that describe how to use specific functionality, such as plotting firing rates, or recording extracellular LFPs.